This Pure Wine Wand review is part of a five-part series I’m working on, all about low histamine wines.

 Final Thoughts on the Wine Wand

 Overall, I’m happy with how well the wine wand removes histamines, and if I were sensitive to sulfites, I get the feeling I’d be happy with that, as well.
-If this experiment hadn’t worked, I likely wouldn’t be writing further articles on low histamine wines,.
-But since it did, I’m excited to discover what I do like for the few times I can manage a treat.
+If this experiment hadn’t worked, I likely wouldn’t be writing further articles on low histamine wine.
+But since it did work for me, I’m excited to discover what I do like whne I’m not so preoccupied with the histamines in wine.
 I enjoyed my small glass quite a bit, but I think that I’ll try a different treat for my next experiment.
 Remembering that high histamine foods are a treat rather than a new food group has definitely helped me with my slow reintegration of foods.
 Next up to try: chocolate.

 Have you ever tried the wine wand?
 If you have, I’d love to hear your experience, especially if you have a sulfite sensitivity!
 Please drop a comment and share below.